J-Farmer/MazeGenerator/README.md

 You can then either print out a Grid object to the console, or you can call the `toImage()` method of Grid, which will attempt to open the image in an image viewer, courtesy of `Pillow`.

+I am curretntly working on a separate branch to visualize the maze in Pygame.